-We were living in our Uruapan home for a couple of months, when our renting nightmare happened.
+We were living in our Uruapan home for a couple of months when our renting nightmare took place.
 Property police arrived at our door and asked our Mexican friend to come downtown with them.
 Little did we know that this was going to lead to moving, for our fourth time in two years.
 This happened last spring.
 I am just getting around to writing this post.
 Partly because the whole experience was a little traumatic.

 Mexico is like that.
 Weird things happen with the law sometimes and all we can do is play along and be good little expats.
 You learn to live with it or you go home.
 Let me tell you the rest of the story.

 Tips For Renting in Mexico

 If you are going to rent a house over $500 USD in Mexico, and you don’t have oodles of cash, you are probably going to need a Mexican citizen to co-sign.
 We rented four homes thus far and three of them required this.
 The only reason one of them let us skip this step is because the owner was a friend.

 Signing a one year lease is also a common requirement for renters.
 Your co-signer will need to provide proof of citizenship and other legal documents.
 We are fortunate to have some great Mexican friends who helped us co-sign for our leases.
 That is why poor David, our co-signer, had to go downtown with the property police and we stayed home, worrying.